based on Reviews

 • Glutathione in detoxification phases II and III

-• catches via thiol/sulfhydryl/SH group Toxins, polyvalent heavy metals such as mercury, cadmium, lead and other foreign substances
+• begins via thiol/sulfhydryl/SH group Toxins, polyvalent heavy metals such as mercury, cadmium, lead and other foreign substances

-• reduced by complex formation with "good" trace elements pro-oxidative risk of high concentrations of these substances (e.g. Fenton reaction of iron with vitamin C)
+• reduces by Complex formation with "good" trace elements pro-oxidative risk of high concentrations of these substances (z.B(Fenton reaction of iron with vitamin C)

 • Note: GSH can be combined with other chelating agents such as α-lipoic acid.